Benign paroxysmal positional vertigo

 How common is benign paroxysmal positional vertigo?

-Around two percent of the people in Germany are affected by benign paroxysmal positional vertigo at some point in their lives.
+Around two percent of people living in this country are affected by benign paroxysmal positional vertigo at some point in their lives.
 It occurs twice as frequently in women as in men.
 Benign paroxysmal positional vertigo occurs most commonly in the 40 to 70 age group.

 Repeat, brief attacks of dizziness are typical of benign paroxysmal positional vertigo.
 But once the stones settle in the semicircular canals and are decomposed by the body, it usually disappears by itself.
-For this reason, around half of those affected are free of the complaint once more within three months.
+For this reason, around half of those affected are symptom-free within three months.

 How is benign paroxysmal positional vertigo diagnosed?